joshualibrarian/wim/README.md

 * applications (sand-boxed)

 All items consist of four different types of components.
 When an item is published, it contains a fixed set of core item components, signed by the creator and immutable.
 However, any user can add components to any item, and determine how public or private they want that component to be, as well as how far, and to whom, they want those components to propagate.

+So now, take our above example moved into the WIM: let's say that I am subscribed to the news item `@acmenews.com` which publishes a story about that interesting new research paper, say "A Study of Foo.
+Johnson, et al."  Each user that comments has a persistent identity, and that identity can have endorsements signed by others, and the chains of trust and signatures are used to generate relative trust scores.
+Since copies of items and their various components are distributed around the system, no single authority can delete it, only create a "delete request", which any user can decline, so maintaining a copy.

 ## Item Components